 IPM News Updates

-- The 2020 IPM Team Annual Report is AvailableThe Integrated Pest Management (IPM) Program is a collaboration between UConn Extension and the Department of Plant Science & Landscape Architecture.
+- 2021 IPM Annual Report is AvailableThe 2021 IPM Annual Report is available.
+The Integrated Pest Management (IPM) Program is a collaboration between UConn Extension and the Department of Plant Science & Landscape Architecture.
 Since its inception in 1980, the UConn IPM Program has made great strides in developing and implementing sustainable methods for pest control throughout Connecticut.
-Integrated Pest Management applies multiple tactics in a variety of […]
+Integrated Pest Management […]

 The UConn Extension IPM Program Educates People in Connecticut